toastyThink/Project-1-Browser-based-Game/planning.md

 Stretch Goals
-	- 3D animations are given for the wind conditions and lose conditions
+	- 3D animations are given for the win conditions and lose conditions

-	- The Jack-pot is given a more fancy 3D animation (think of the animations played when someone make a strike at a bowling alley)
+	- The Jack-pot is given a more fancy 3D animation (think of the animations played when someone makes a strike at a bowling alley)
 	- Loss conditions are also given 3D animations